Detection of astrophysical gravitational wave sources by TianQin and LISA: Double white dwarfs

-\textit{Frequency:} Due to their relatively slow mass, DWDs evolve quite slowly when emitting GWs, thus having almost constant frequencies for observations times of years like for TianQin and LISA.
-As a result, the detection accuracy of the source's parameters strongly depends on the frequency at which the source is emitting.
-Therefore, we show in \fref{fig:dwd_fre} the absolute errors for all previously discussed parameters and for the orbital period as a function of the wave frequency.
-We see that for all three detection scenarios, the errors of the different parameters have a similar order of magnitude where the errors tend to be smaller for LISA if $f\lesssim5\times10^{-3}\,{\rm Hz}$ and smaller for TianQin if $f\gtrsim5\times10^{-3}\,{\rm Hz}$.
-Furthermore, we see that errors in the chirp mass and the inclination strongly decrease if $f\lesssim5\times10^{-3}\,{\rm Hz}$ but that they decrease at a smaller for higher frequencies becoming almost constant in the case of LISA.
-The errors of the luminosity distance, the sky localization, and the period, in contrast, decrease quickly as the frequency increases for all frequencies considered.
-The SNR also increases as the frequency increases for TianQin and joint detection but for LISA this increase almost stagnates for frequencies above $10^{-2}\,{\rm Hz}$ and even decreases if $f\gtrsim5\times10^{-2}\,{\rm Hz}$.
+\textit{Frequency:} Due to their relatively low mass, DWDs evolve quite slowly when emitting GWs, thus having almost constant frequencies for observation times of years like for TianQin and LISA.
+As a result, the detection accuracy of the source's parameters strongly depends on the frequency at which the source is emitting when first detected.
+Therefore, we show in \fref{fig:dwd_fre} the absolute errors for all previously discussed parameters and for the orbital period as a function of the wave's frequency.
+We see that for all three detection scenarios, the errors of the different parameters have a similar order of magnitude where the errors tend to be smaller for LISA if $f\lesssim10\,{\rm mHz}$ and smaller for TianQin if $f\gtrsim10\,{\rm mHz}$ because of their better performance for lower and higher frequencies, respectively.
+The error in the chirp mass decreases in all detection scenarios as the frequency increases because sources with higher initial frequency chirp more during detection allowing a better constrain of the mass.
+We, further, see that the errors in the sky localization and the period of the source also constantly decrease as the frequency increases.
+This behavior is a direct result of the improved chirp mass estimation which allows containing other parameters more accurately.
+In the case of the luminosity distance and the inclination a better estimation of the chirp mass also improves their detection, however, the errors strongly decrease if $f\lesssim5\times10^{-3}\,{\rm Hz}$ but decrease at smaller rates for higher frequencies.
+This is because the luminosity distance and the inclination are degenerate when only detecting the dominant mode of GWs.
+For lower frequencies, the improvement gained from the more accurate estimation of the chirp mass allows a better estimation of these two parameters but for higher frequencies, the degeneracy starts dominating their estimation and thus the improvement significantly reduces.
+The SNR increases as the frequency increases for all three detection scenarios but for LISA this increase almost stagnates for frequencies above $10^{-2}\,{\rm Hz}$ and even decreases if $f\gtrsim5\times10^{-2}\,{\rm Hz}$ because of its reduced sensitivity at higher frequencies.